smerth/bootstrap-4-sandbox/readme.md

 ### Choose options

+During the installation for this generator you can choose several configurations:

-Choose font-awesome and Octicons - because they are both great icon libraries...
+1. Choose font-awesome and Octicons - because they are both great icon libraries...

-Enable flexbox
+2. Enable flexbox